bariasu/RDV-Metroid-Fusion-Autotracker/README.md

 This is a Lua script made for Bizhawk 2.9+ written by baria and clueless222

-To use it, download the bariatracker.zip and RDV_Fusion_Autotracker.lua files.
+To use it, download the bariatracker.zip and RDVFusion_Autotracker_v1.1.lua files.
 Unzip bariatracker.zip, and place the bariatracker folder and the .lua file in the "Lua" folder, which is in your Bizhawk folder.
 Launch the Bizhawk Lua Console and open the .lua script.